pinecone-io/pinecone-playground/pinecone_playground/README.md

 # Pinecone Playground

-This is a companion app for Pinecone's [documentation](https://www.pinecone.io/docs/manage-index/).
+Pinecone Playground is a companion app for the [Pinecone docs](https://www.pinecone.io/docs).
+It is an interactive web app that lets you run Pinecone without writing any code.

 Get started with Pinecone at [pinecone.io/start](https://www.pinecone.io/start/) and receive your API key.